RedisGears/RedisGears/docs/glossary.md

 A framework for performing distributed data processing.

 ## Recipe
-A RedisGears **recipe** is a collection of functions any dependencies they may have, which implements a high-level functional purpose.
-It can be mentally substituted with "project".
+A RedisGears **recipe** is a collection of functions and their dependencies.
+A recipe typically implements a complex procedure, such as write-behind.
+You can think of a recipe as a "project".